 How Data Can Level the OTT Playing Field for Content Owners

-OTT platform providers have a front-row seat to their viewers – and all the rich data that comes with it.
-Now content owners can gain the same insights through smart tech investments and savvy data strategy.
+OTT platforms have a front-row seat to all the rich data that viewers provide.
+Now, despite the data disparity, content owners can gain the same insights through smart tech investments and savvy data strategy.

 OTT platforms have a world of data at their fingertips.
 They’re leveraging user watchlists, transaction history, quality of experience, ad views, and more to make business decisions – from monetization (AVOD or SVOD?) to content (produce, license, or buy?) to product (prioritize mobile or smart TV UX?).

 But for content owners licensing to OTT platforms, being one step removed from the audience creates unique challenges around data collection and management – both of which are critical to developing content, viewer, and revenue insight.

 Luckily, content owners can adopt some best practices to bridge this insight gap.
 The key is knowing how to access, normalize, and interpret the relevant data sets to answer key business questions and achieve overarching goals.

 An Example of OTT Data in Action